nuvolo/sn-socket/README.md

 ## Contributing :pencil2:

 Contributions welcome!
 We would love your help to develop this library further.
 Please search open issues for the functionality that you are looking for.
-If you don't a relevant issue, please open an issue and we can discuss the request before working on the actual implementation.
+If you don't find a relevant issue, please open a ticket and we can discuss the request before working on the actual implementation.
 Thanks!